wzhorton/PolyaGammaHybridSamplers.jl/README.md

 # Background Details

 The class of Pólya-Gamma distributions was first presented in a paper by [Polson et al. (2013)](http://www.tandfonline.com/doi/abs/10.1080/01621459.2013.829001).
-There no closed-form expression for the $PG(b,z)$ density function $f$, but is rather defined through its Laplace transform:
+There is no closed-form expression for the $PG(b,z)$ density function $f$, but is rather defined through its Laplace transform:

 $$
 \mathcal{L}_f(t) = \frac{\cosh^b(\frac{z}{2})}{\cosh^b\left(\sqrt{\frac{z^2/2 + t}{2}}\right)}